 The guidelines from this book, Storytelling For The Defense, could apply to anyone who’s going up against a resistant audience.
-Today’s quote is:
+Here’s a memorable quote:

 If you’d like me to work with you on telling the story that’s best suited to your brand … let’s talk!
-Here’s the link to my most popular consultation – the Power Hour, customized for your needs.
+Here’s the link to my most popular consultation – the Story Consultation, customized for your needs.

 I have a course on using stories to write your copy.

 Free download – 3 Story Mistakes Most Business Owners Make (And The 1 Step To Avoid Them).